 - 1. In an effort to provide a safe and healthy environment for both mind and body, the following guidelines are meant to guide SAY members during their interactions with children.
-These guidelines do not and cannot outline every situation that may be encountered requiring SAY members to act with a certain degree of personal discretion.
+These guidelines do not and cannot outline every situation that may be encountered, requiring SAY members to act with a certain degree of personal discretion.
 Because a certain action is not prohibited in this section does not mean it is acceptable behavior.
 SAY reserves the right to take disciplinary action against any SAY member whose actions are found to be inappropriate regardless of whether they appear in this section. - 1.1.
-While representing SAY, SAY members must not possess, distribute, use or allow others to use any alcohol or drugs. - 1.2.
-SAY members must not use harsh or inappropriate language, degrading punishment or any type of restraining device in the name of behavior management. - 1.3.
+SAY members must not provide, or share, or allow minors to use any alcohol.
+Illegal drug usage is strictly prohibited. - 1.2.
+SAY members must not use harsh or inappropriate language, degrading punishment, or any type of restraining device in the name of behavior management. - 1.3.
 SAY members must not participate in or allow others to engage in any form of hazing. - 1.4.
 SAY members must not have sexual contact with children. - 1.5.
-SAY members must not dress, undress, shower or bathe with or in the presence of children or youth.
+SAY members must not dress, undress, shower or bathe with or in the presence of children or youth. - 1.6.

-- 1.6.
 SAY members must not use physical punishment in any form.
-The only time physical force is allowed to be used against a child or youth is when their actions are placing others at an immediate risk for serious harm. - 1.7.
-SAY members is prohibited from sharing sleeping locations with children.
+The only time physical force is allowed to be used against a child or youth is when their actions are placing others at an immediate risk for serious harm.

+- 1.7.
+SAY members are prohibited from sharing sleeping locations with children.
 This includes beds, tents, hotel rooms and other similar areas.
 SAY members can sleep in open areas near children as long as the area is large enough for the SAY member to have their own defined sleeping areas and other SAY members are present. - 1.8.
-SAY members must not discuss their own sexual history, preferences or fantasies nor their use of illicit or pornographic materials while in the company of children. - 1.9.
+SAY members must not discuss their own sexual history, preferences, or fantasies nor their use of illicit or pornographic materials while in the company of children. - 1.9.
 SAY members are not allowed to possess any sexually oriented materials (books, magazines, videos, clothing) when conducting business in the name of SAY. - 1.10.
-When one-on-one discussion or counseling is warranted, SAY member interaction with a child will take place in an area that allows for private conversation while in the presence of another SAY member.
+The majority of child sexual abuse is perpetrated in isolated, one-on-one situations.
+Please see SAY Soccer's Times Two Policy in section 301. - 1.10.1.
+One-on-one in program contact between Adult Participants and Minor Athletes must be observable and interruptible. - 1.10.2.
+Isolated one-on-one interactions between Adult Participants and Minor Athletes are prohibited except under emergency circumstances. - 1.10.3.
+In the event a Minor Athlete needs a personal care assistant, the parents should provide the SAY Area with written consent for participation in SAY Soccer events.

 If, for any reason, a SAY member feels there is a need to make an exception to these guidelines, they must submit to the Area/District President a written description of the incident and why their actions were necessary.
-Their report will be reviewed for wrongdoing.
 A copy of the original report along with any additional findings will be retained by SAY pending further investigation.